 Only goalkeepers are allowed to use their hands in the field of play.
-However when a ball is kicked out of bounds along the touchlines, a field player can throw the ball inbounds with certain rules.
-In this tutorial, we will learn about one of the ways to restart play after the ball has crossed the touchline - the throw-in.
+However, when a ball is kicked out of bounds along the touchlines, a field player can throw the ball inbounds with certain rules.
+In this tutorial, we will learn about one of the ways to restart play after the ball has crossed the touchline called a throw-in.

 A throw-in is the act of throwing the ball back into play after it has been kicked out of bounds along the touchline.
 A throw-in is taken by the team who did not kick the ball out of bounds and must be done within two yards of the spot where the ball crossed the touchline.
 The player throwing the ball is not allowed to have their foot on the touchline before or during the throw, and must make a two-handed throw, with the ball starting behind the player's head.
 Once the throw is completed, the player is allowed back in the field of play.

 Both feet must be touching the ground at the time that the ball leaves the players’ hand.
 Some players are so skilled at generating power and distance on their throw-in that they can send the ball all the way into the penalty box from a parallel spot on the touchline.
 Even more remarkable are the players who can perform a flip throw-in!

 What is the job of your teammates on a throw-in?

 On a throw-in, teammates on the field will make runs to get open and receive the ball either at their feet or in space.
 The player taking the throw-in can wait a few moments until there is a good opportunity to connect with an open teammate.

 How long can you take on a throw-in?